 In Pennsylvania, all excavators must contact PA One Call at least 3 business days prior to excavation.
 This statewide support system will contact member utilities to come to the site and mark where the underground utilities are located and prevent you from finding them by accident.

 In the case that a construction accident occurs, construction accident lawyer, Brent Wieand, will fight hard to hold negligent parties responsible for code violations and unsafe work conditions.
 Brent is familiar with construction laws and safety codes applicable to construction work-sites.
-He will work to help construction accident victims get compensation for their injuries and other losses.
+He will work as your workers compensation lawyer in Philadelphia, PA to help construction accident victims get compensation for their injuries and other losses.
 This may including compensation for past and future pain and suffering, physical and emotional trauma, medical bills, earnings loss and loss of earnings capacity.
-For a free and confidential consultation, call Brent Wieand today at 1(800) 481-5206 or submit a description of the incident through the online claims form.
+For a free and confidential consultation, call Brent Wieand today at 1(888) 789-3161 or submit a description of the incident through the online claims form.

 *Construction accident attorney, Brent Wieand, is headquartered in Philadelphia and practices throughout Pennsylvania and New Jersey.